ThatsVie/atlas-web_back_end/ES6_basic/README.md

 `100-createIteratorObject.js`: This file contains the `createIteratorObject` function, which creates an iterator for iterating through all employees listed under any department.
 It utilizes ES6 features like the iterator protocol and computed property names.

 ### Task 14
+`101-main.js`: This script file imports and utilizes functions from other modules to demonstrate the functionality of the `iterateThroughObject` function.

+`101-iterateThroughObject.js`: Contains the `iterateThroughObject` function that processes an iterable report object to format employee names into a single string separated by |.

 ## Installation
 Clone this repository and navigate to the project directory.